AcheronProject/AcheronDocs/src/faraday/principle.rst

 The first step is converting the capacitance value into an electrical signal.
 This is done in the circuitry by using an adaptive filter that outputs a sinusoidal wave.
 This wave has its amplitude modulated by the sensed capacitance, that is, the amplitude of the sine wave is proportional to the sensed capacitance.
 This is essentially an AM (Amplitude Modulation) modulator, codifying the signal (capacitance value) into the amplitude of a sinusoidal wave.
 The technique used for AM modulation is basically an operational-amplifier second-order filter; linear design techniques are employed (basically Laplace transform and Bode Plots).

 Next is a circuit that transforms this amplitude into a smooth DC signal.
 This circuit is known as an AM de-modulator; more specifically, the one used here is a precision de-modulator.
 This circuit then outputs a DC signal which corresponds to the sensing capacitance.
+This part of the circuitry is the most delicate one and will be dealt with in a very technical manner, through SPICE simulations.
+A performance analysis of the system is carried out by means of simulation and statistical analysis.

 After the demodulator is a circuit that simulates the activation of an electromechanical switch.
 This circuit is comprised of a comparator and an opto-coupler, and allows the whole design to be integrated with a switch matrix very similar to the ones generally used by electromechanical keyboards, while galvanically isolating the analog sensing circuitry from the digital keyboard circuitry.
 This comparator and optocoupler pair is also what enables QMK support.